 The sternum is a desirable position for attaching the microphone because it offers a nice balance between closeness and distance from the target sound.
 Experiment with different locations, such as mounting towards or away from the sound source, and pay attention to how the sound changes as a consequence.

-Tips to use alligator clips
+Use alligator clips

 Attach the lavalier microphone to the alligator clip.
 Just press on a piece of metal wire and insert the mic through.
 And then release it so that the piece of wire holds it in place.
 For better output, it is no recommended to leave it as a straight cable.
 You are advised to grab a little loop of cable and put it inside the alligator clip so that when you let go there's little bit of cable dangling down here.
 It acts like a shock absorber.
 If anything jerks on the cable, it doesn't talk directly on the lavalier microphone to give you some weird noises.

-Tips to use straps and tape
+Use straps and tape

 Lav-Strap is also a choice.
 It is a strap and lavalier housing device that can be worn around the talent's upper torso.
 It is available in a range of sizes and can accommodate clip on wireless microphone housed in various windscreens and sleeves.